Ellis Island: Military use and Fort Gibson

 Ellis Island was also used by the military for almost 80 years.
 By the mid-1790s, as a result of the United States' increased military tensions with Britain and France, a U.S. congressional committee drew a map of possible locations for the First System of fortifications to protect major American urban centers such as New York Harbor.A small part of Ellis Island from "the soil from high to low waters mark around Ellis's Island" was owned by the city.
 On April 21, 1794, the city deeded that land to the state for public defense purposes.
 The following year, the state allotted $100,000 for fortifications on Bedloe's, Ellis, and Governors Islands, as well as the construction of Castle Garden (now Castle Clinton) along the Battery on Manhattan island.
 Batteries and magazines were built on Ellis Island in preparation for a war.
 A jetty was added to the northwestern extremity of the island, possibly from soil excavated from an inlet at the northeastern corner; the inlet was infilled by 1813.
 Though the military threat never materialized, further preparations were made in the late 1790s, when the Quasi War sparked fears of war with France; these new preparations were supervised by Ebenezer Stevens.
-The military conflict also failed to occur, and by 1805, the fort had become rundown.
+The military conflict also failed to occur, and by 1805, the fort had become run down.

 Stevens, who observed that the Ellis family still owned most of the island, suggested selling off the land to the federal government.
 Samuel Ryerson, one of Samuel Ellis's grandsons, deeded the island to John A. Berry in 1806.
 The remaining portion of the island was acquired by condemnation the next year, and it was ceded to the United States on June 30, 1808, for $10,000.
 Lieutenant Colonel Jonathan Williams, placed in charge of New York Harbor defenses in the early 1800s, proposed several new fortifications around the harbor as part of the Second System of fortifications.
 The new fortifications included increased firepower and improved weaponry.
 The War Department established a circular stone 14-gun battery, a mortar battery (possibly of six mortars), magazine, and barracks.
 The fort was initially called Crown Fort, but by the end of the War of 1812 the battery was named Fort Gibson, in honor of Colonel James Gibson of the 4th Regiment of Riflemen, who was killed in the war during the Siege of Fort Erie.
 The fort was not used in combat during the war, and instead served as a barracks for the 11th Regiment, as well as a jail for British prisoners of war.